The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 A. General Legal Forms

-Associations are by far the predominant non-governmental organization (NGO) form in Slovenia.
-Institutes and foundations are also common NGO forms.
+Associations are the predominant NPO form in Slovenia.
+However, nstitutes and foundations are also common.

 Associations

 Associations are independent, not-for-profit, membership-based organizations established by founders to pursue common interests (Article 1, Associations Law).
 In general, associations are regulated by the Associations Law, although specialized associations such as political parties, political movements, churches, and religious organizations are regulated under separate legislation.
-Associations cannot be established for the purpose of generating a profit, although they may engage in economic activities that are related to their objectives and to the extent necessary to pursue their objectives (Article 25, Associations Law).
+Associations cannot be established for the purpose of generating a profit, although they may engage in economic activities that are related to their objectives and to the extent necessary to pursue their objectives (Articles 1 and 22, Associations Law).

 Institutes